Rachel Sullivan MA, LPC, NCC

 Founder & Director, Sacred Life Counseling PLLC

 Rachel Sullivan grew up in Iowa and graduated from Northwestern College in Orange City, IA with a dual degree in Psychology and Exercise Science.
 She went on to pursue a positition in youth ministry in Shelby Township, MI after graduation.
 In 1998 she completed a master's degree in educational ministry from Calvin Theological Seminary in Grand Rapids.
 Throughout her ministry she developed a passion for working with adolescents and especially enjoyed one-on-one counseling.
 It was because of this passion that she decided to earn another master's degree from Oakland University in counseling.
 Rachel has been married to Matt since 1995.
-They have three sons and one daughter who are active in soccer, karate, tennis, track and music lessons.
+They have three sons and one daughter who are active in soccer, tennis, track and gymnastics.

 Rachel primarily counsels individuals from a client-centered and existentialist perspective.
 She believes relationship is very significant to the counseling process and works hard to make her clients feel cared for and valued.
 It is her hope that she guide her clients toward finding meaning in their lives.